- What is infant sign language?

 When you are signing, say the word and show the sign.
 Accompany the sign with facial expression; it clarifies the meaning.

-Repetition helps in learning the sign language quickly and easily.
-You need to expose these signs to your baby on a daily basis by:
+Repetition helps accelerate the learning process.
+Expose these signs to your baby on a daily basis by:

 - Incorporating the word/ group of words into your routine